 Pre-Investment Checklist

 Reading financial statements is a skill that improves with practice.
 Start with simple, profitable companies (Apple, Microsoft, Coca-Cola) before tackling complex financials.
-Within months, you'll spot investment opportunities and avoid disasters that others miss.
+Within months, you'll be better equipped to analyze investment opportunities and identify potential concerns.